After Violence

 If someone trusts Molech to protect and provide for them, to send the rain and make the crops grow, the way in which they worship him is child sacrifice.
 Thus they will become a society who sacrifices their children.

-You might say:
+You might start with:

-I know I’ve told you about the sad news that happened in Texas/New York/Orange County.
+I know I’ve told you about the sad news that happened in Georgia (in 2022 it was Texas/New York/Orange County).
 It can be hard to wonder what God is going to do to help, or why God didn’t act how we’d want.
-One thing about God: God doesn’t control people.
-God lets people choose who to trust.
-God hopes we choose to trust God.
-But lots of people don’t.
-They trust other things to take care of them.

-Try for a long, varied list: power, money, being the best at something, going to a good school or working for an important company, living in a certain place, etc. Some of the answers are likely good things.
+Try for a long, varied list: power, money, being the best at something, popularity, going to a good school or working for an important company, living in a certain place, etc. Some of the answers are likely good things.
 You can note how these are things that we can be grateful for, but don’t trust in.

 Expand and help think about the implications: